jburnford/HGISlab_USASK/ProgrammingHistorianNLTKdraft.md

 There are two versions of Python 2.7 and 3.x.
 Version 2.7 is no longer developed, but a lot of older code still relies on it.
-The most recent version of the NLTK has been adapted for Python 3, so this lesson will use version 3.
-You may need to install the new version if you’ve done the other Python lessons on this website.
+The most recent version of the NLTK has been adapted for Python 3, so this lesson includes instructions to use both versions.
+If you’d like to try Version 3.\# may need to install the new version if you’ve done the other Python lessons on this website.
 You can install both versions on your computer and use them both.
 The most noticeable change is that the print command requrieds brackets in version 3: print(“Hello World”).

 1. Installing Python 3 on Windows:
     <http://www.howtogeek.com/197947/how-to-install-python-on-windows/>